II. Epidemiology

 - Routine surveillance

-- Oral Lichen Planus tends to persist and recur
+- Oral Lichen Planus tends to persist for years and may recur after initial resolution

 - Contrast with Cutaneous Lichen Planus which often remits spontaneously